Patrimonialism: Francis Fukuyama

-In his The Origins of Political Order, Francis Fukuyama states on the matter: Natural human sociability is built around two principles, kin selection and reciprocal altruism.
+In his The Origins of Political Order, Francis Fukuyama states on the matter:

+Natural human sociability is built around two principles, kin selection and reciprocal altruism.
 The principle of kin selection or inclusive fitness states that human beings will act altruistically toward genetic relatives (or individuals believed to be genetic relatives) in rough proportion to their shared genes.
 The principle of reciprocal altruism says that human beings will tend to develop relationships of mutual benefit or mutual harm as they interact with other individuals over time.
 Reciprocal altruism, unlike kin selection, does not depend on genetic relatedness; it does, however, depend on repeated, direct personal interaction and the trust relationships generated out of such interactions.
 These forms of social cooperation are the default ways human beings interact in the absence of incentives to adhere to other, more impersonal institutions.
 When impersonal institutions decay, these are the forms of cooperation that always reemerge because they are natural to human beings.
 What I have labeled patrimonialism is political recruitment based on either of these two principles.
 Thus, when bureaucratic offices were filled with the kinsmen of rulers at the end of the Han dynasty in China, when the Janissaries wanted their sons to enter the corps, or when offices were sold as heritable property in ancien régime France, a natural patrimonial principle was simply reasserting itself.

 Examples

+Patrimonialism was prevalent in medieval Europe.
 Richard Pipes cited the Egyptian Ptolemies and the Attalids of Pergamon as early patrimonial monarchies, both successor states to Alexander the Great's empire.

-Pipes argues that the Russia between the twelfth and seventeenth century, and with certain modifications until 1917, was a patrimonial system.
+Pipes argued that the Russia between the 12th and 17th century, and with certain modifications until 1917, was a patrimonial system.
 Jean Bodin described seigneurial monarchies in the Six Books of the Commonwealth (1576–1586), where the monarch owns all the land.
 He claimed that Turkey and Muscovy were the only European examples.
 Indonesia, before and during the Suharto administration, is often cited as being patrimonial in its political-economy.
 Randall Collins argued, based on Max Weber's definition, that organized crime groups like gangs and mafia are patrimonial political organizations, as contrasted with the bureaucratic nature of modern states.

 On Trumpism

 Political sociology professor Dylan John Riley characterized Trumpism as "neo-Bonapartist patrimonialism" in 2019.
 Jonathan Rauch claimed that Donald Trump (particularly during his second administration), along with Narendra Modi, Viktor Orbán, and Vladimir Putin, were patrimonial due in part to what Rauch describes as Putin's use of "propaganda, subversion", and other methods to "make the world safe" for his model by spreading it abroad.